openresty/lua-nginx-module/README.markdown

     }

-That is, if a client address appears in the blacklist, then we don't have to bother sending a MySQL query to do more advanced authentication in `access_by_lua`.
+That is, if a client address appears in the blacklist, then we don't have to bother sending a MySQL query to do more advanced authentication in [access_by_lua](http://wiki.nginx.org/NginxHttpLuaModule#access_by_lua).

-It's worth mentioning that, the `ngx_auth_request` module can be approximately implemented by `access_by_lua`.
+It's worth mentioning that, the `ngx_auth_request` module can be approximately implemented by [access_by_lua](http://wiki.nginx.org/NginxHttpLuaModule#access_by_lua).
 For example,

     location / {